react-cosmos/react-cosmos/README.md

 Cosmos scans your project for React components and loads them inside the [Component Playground](http://react-cosmos.github.io/react-cosmos/), enabling you to:

-1. Render your components under any combination of props and state
+1. Render your components under any combination of props, context and state
 2. See component states evolve in real-time as you interact with running instances

-> Working with Cosmos improves the component design because it surfaces any implicit dependencies.
-It also forces you to define sane inputs for every component, making them more predictable and easier to debug down the road.
+> Working with Cosmos improves component design because it surfaces implicit dependencies.
+It also forces you to define sane inputs for your components, making them predictable and easier to debug down the road.

 ![Component Playground](intro.gif)